docgeni/docgeni/docs/en-us/guides/basic/component.md

 │   │   └── module.ts
 ```

-Naming rules:
+## Naming Rules

 - Example file name: `{take the name of the folder and split it with - }.component.ts` (e.e. `basic.component.ts` and `advance-title.component.ts`)
 - Example component name: `{library abbreviation} + {component name} + {example name} + ExampleComponent` (for example: ` AlibButtonExamplesModule `, the component name supports customization after version '1.2', and docgeni will dynamically read the exported component name)
 - `module` name: `{library abbreviation}+{component name} + ExamplesModule` (e.g. `AlibButtonExamplesModule`).
 After version ` 1.2', the module name supports customization and dynamic generation
+- <label type="success">Recommended</label>Version `2.1.0` supports standalone components in the examples.
+If all examples are standalone components, No need to define module.ts file, and it is recommended to use standalone components

+## Configuration module
+<alert>All examples is that non standalone components need to be configured. it is recommended not to define module.ts if it is an standalone components.</alert>

-`module.ts' is the entry module of all examples of the current component. from version `1.2`, docgeni will automatically generate 'module.ts`, you don't need to configure `module .ts` file, and supports configuring imported modules and other module metadata through the `export default {}` mode without importing each example components. the configuration example is as follows:
+`module.ts` is the entry module for all examples of the current component. from version `1.2`, docgeni will automatically generate a complete NgModule.
+You only need to configure the imported modules and other metadata through `export default {}`, without the need to manually import each example components.
+The configuration example is as follows:

 ```ts
 // module.ts